Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Tropical quantum field theory

 \subsection{Tropical flows and an algebraic characterization of TrQFT's}

 It is a standard fact (proved in \cite{Abrams}) that the data of a 2D TQFT valued in the category of vector spaces is equivalent to the data of a commutative Frobenius algebra.
 More generally, a TQFT is a commutative Frobenius object in whatever the target symmetric monoidal category is.
-In particular, when the target is a category of super vector spaces or super modules, ``commutative'' actually means graded-commutative.
+In particular, when the target is the category of super $R$-modules for some ring $R$, a commutative Frobenius object is the same as a supercommutative Frobenius $R$-algebra.
 See \cite{KockTQFT} (particularly \S 3.3.3) for a nice explanation of this generality.

-The unit/counit and product/coproduct correspond to cups/caps and pairs of pants, respectively, in the category $2\Cob$.
+The unit/counit and product/coproduct for the Frobenius object correspond to cups/caps and pairs of pants, respectively, in the category $2\Cob$.
 Thus, the image of any 2-cobordism $C$ under the TQFT functor can be understood by taking a handle-body decomposition of $C$.
 Gluing components of this decomposition along common boundary curves corresponds to composing the corresponding morphisms.
 We will extend this to give a similar characterization of a TrQFT.
 First, we need a new definition and some notation:

-\begin{dfn} Let $\Gamma$ be a tropical cobordism (up to equivalence).
+\begin{dfn} Let $\Gamma$ represent a tropical cobordism.
 Let $\Gamma'$ denote the graph obtained from $\Gamma$ by inserting a bivalent vertex in the middle of each edge, then adding univalent vertices to compactify the non-compact edges (i.e., reinserting the vertices of $\?{\Gamma}\setminus \Gamma$).
 If $E\in \Gamma$ has no vertices, then we also insert a vertex in the middle of $E$ in addition to the two univalent vertices at the ends of $E$.
 A \textbf{tropical flow} on $\Gamma$ is a choice of acyclic quiver structure on $\Gamma'$.
-If $\Gamma\in \Hom(\?{\Delta}_1,\?{\Delta}_2)$, then we require the vertices in $\epsilon(I_1)$ to be sources, and we require the vertices in $\epsilon(I_2)$ to be sinks. \end{dfn}
+If $\Gamma\in \Hom(\Delta_1,\Delta_2)$, then we require the vertices in $\epsilon(I_1)$ to be sources, and we require the vertices in $\epsilon(I_2)$ to be sinks. \end{dfn}